psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 [PyLadies](https://pyladies.com/), and [Python en Español](https://hablemospython.dev/).
 At the conference, there is a Spanish-language [Charlas](https://us.pycon.org/2024/speaking/charlas/) track.

-We also personally met other Pythonistas from as far as Brasil, Namibia, Ghana, South Korea, and Japan.
+We also personally met other Pythonistas from as far as Brasil, Namibia, Ghana, South Korea, Japan, Indonesia, just to name a few.
 We stumbled upon the Candy Exchange hosted by Python en Español community in the expo hall.

 #### Our Talk about Podcast was accepted

-We are grateful that the PyCon US Program Committee accepted our talk which is not at all very technical.
+We are grateful that the PyCon US Program Committee accepted our talk which was not at all a technical talk.
 It shows to us that you don't have to only be a programmer or a developer in order to attend the conference.
 Python is not just a programing language, but there is also a community surrounding it.
-By accepting our talk, it shows to us that the Python community and the conference organizers do care about the health of the community and that everyone is welcomed at the conference.
+By accepting our talk, it shows to us that the Python community and the conference organizers do care about the health of the community and that everyone was welcomed at the conference.

 ### PyCon US Statistics

-- 65% are first-time attendees
+- 65% were first-time attendees
-- 57% are speaking at PyCon US for the first time
+- 57% were speaking at PyCon US for the first time
 - $351,436 travel grants awarded to 226 attendees
 - 636 attendees received complimentary registrations to the conference
 - $60,397 raised during PyLadies Auction